srobo/sbot_simulator/assets/user_readme.md

 ---

-The robotics simulator for sbot used by the SRO society, powered by Webots.
+The robotics simulator for sr-robot3 used by Student Robotics, powered by Webots.
+This simulator was originally developed by the [Southampton Robotics Outreach society](https://roboticsoutreach.org/) for the Smallpeice competition and has been adapted for use by
+Student Robotics.

 The simulator is a useful development tool that allows you to become familiar with our API and test out robotics concepts even if you haven't finished building your robot yet.

 The simulator is built around the [Webots](https://cyberbotics.com/#download) platform, which runs the simulation.
-You control the virtual robot using the [sbot API](https://pypi.org/project/sbot/), just like on the physical robots.
+You control the virtual robot using the [sr-robot3 API](https://pypi.org/project/sr-robot3/), just like on the physical robots.

 ## Setup
 In order to use the simulator a few set-up steps need to be done.